kanbanyte/sepa/project_plan/plan.md

     * Include integration tests and results.

 ### Hardware modifications
-* Tool that mounts the depth camera such that all items of interests are within clear view.
+* Tool that mounts the depth camera such that all items of interest are within clear view.

 ## ACTIVITIES
 ### Research: